jasonxchen/why-so-sus/README.md

 # Why So Sus?

-Single-player javascript game influenced by Among Us
+Single-player JavaScript game with influence from Among Us

 ## Overview